vtexdocs/dev-portal-content/docs/guides/Checkout/cart-attachments-section-quick-start-guides/get-a-client-profile-by-email.md

 }
 [/block]

->ℹ️ Fields that were not registered in the customer’s profile will be displayed as `null`.
+> ℹ️️ Fields that were not registered in the customer’s profile will be displayed as `null`.

 ## Error codes